-- Make available to L.A.
+- Provide supportive care management/care coordination activities for the PCPs - Make available to L.A.
 Care any requested data, documents and reports. - Allow site visits, periodic attendance at UM meetings, evaluation and audits by L.A.
 Care or other agencies authorized by L.A.
 Care to conduct evaluations. - Have representation and involvement in L.A.
 Care's UM committee meetings and other activities scheduled to enhance and/or improve the quality of health care services provided to L.A.
-Care's members.
+Care's